matthewnourse/polite-hwclock-hctosys/README.md

 # polite-hwclock-hctosys
 Like `hwclock --hctosys`, but gradually like ntpd if possible.
+You can run it as a daemon where it checks for time sync once a second, or as a once-off.
 Originally designed to work around WSL2's clock skew.

 Blog post: [https://www.nplus1.com.au/wsl2-clock-skew-fix/](https://www.nplus1.com.au/wsl2-clock-skew-fix/)